Mota-Engil: Operations in Africa

-On 23 July 1999, companies of the Mota family, launched a take-over bid for the whole of the equity capital of Engil SGPS, and this led to the constitution of the Mota-Engil Group in the year 2000.
+On 23 July 1999, the companies of the Mota family launched a take-over bid for the whole of the equity capital of Engil SGPS; this led to the constitution of the Mota-Engil Group in 2000.
 In 2002 the merger of Mota & Companhia, SA, Engil – Sociedade de Construção Civil, SA and Mota-Engil Internacional, led to the creation of the largest Portuguese construction company.
-Simultaneously, the diversification strategy was intensified, with special focus on the transport concessions and environment and service sectors.
+Simultaneously, the diversification strategy was intensified, with a special focus on the transport concessions and environment and service sectors.
 In 2003 four autonomous business areas were established.
 The holding company Mota-Engil SGPS aggregates Mota-Engil, Engenharia e Construção, SA, Mota-Engil, Ambiente e Serviços, SGPS, SA, MEITS – Mota-Engil, Imobiliário e Turismo, SA, Mota-Engil, Concessões de Transportes, SGPS, SA, and holds the capital of Mota-Engil Serviços Partilhados Administrativos e de Gestão, SA.
-In 2012 the Group's organization model changed, being defined by Regions (Portugal/Africa/Central Europe and Latin America).
+In 2012 the Group's organization model changed, defined by regions (Portugal/Africa/Central Europe and Latin America).